Mtanaka77/Spin_molecular_dynamics_by_microwave_magnetic_field/README.md

 ## Numerical Code, Parameters and Files

-1) @spin_SMD5a.f03: Dissipation spin molecular dynamics code, odd number of processors in the z direction
+1) @spin_SMD5a.f03: Dissipation spin molecular dynamics code, odd number of processors in the z direction.
+Read the simulation code for details !!

-2) param_spinRL5.h: Parameters
+3) param_spinRL5.h: Parameters

  > number of nodes, total of irons and oxygens, p3m resolution